Learn how focusing on inputs as well as outputs leads to more effective ways to measure and improve workforce productivity.

-- Is technology enabling organizational collaboration within my enterprise while also supporting automation?
+- Does my technology help with collaboration while also supporting automation?

 - Are my employees adequately trained on the enterprise’s technology?
 Do they have the right know-how?

-- People: When it comes to your employees, you want to measure focus, alignment, effort, capacity, and collaboration.
-Specific productivity metrics to consider include focus scores, burnout risk, and break frequency.
+- People: When it comes to your employees, measure focus, alignment, effort, capacity and collaboration.
+Specific productivity metrics to consider include focus scores, burnout risk and break frequency.

-- Process: For process, you want to focus on automation, efficiency, innovation, and execution.
-Key productivity metrics to track include bottleneck points, automation opportunities, and granular completion times.
+- Process: For process, focus on automation, efficiency, innovation and execution.
+Key productivity metrics to track include bottleneck points, automation opportunities and specific completion times.

-- Technology: With technology, you want to measure value, security, adoption, usage, licensing, and training.
-Productivity metrics to focus on include tool usage, training to adoption ratio, and use-case realization.
+- Technology: With technology, measure value, security, adoption, usage, licensing and training.
+Productivity metrics to focus on include tool usage, training-to-adoption ratio and use-case application.

-We know that adopting a new methodology can be challenging, so here are a few tips to help you get started:
+Adopting a new methodology can be challenging, so here are a few tips to get started:

-1. Establish a productivity level baseline or set benchmarks so you can see where you are and start strategizing how you can get to where you want to be with concrete goals in mind.
+- 1. Establish a productivity level baseline or set benchmarks.
+See where you are and find ways to get where you want to be with concrete goals in mind.

-2. Measure inputs as well as outputs.
-Inputs will help you identify areas for improvement and accurately assess how your actions have impacted employee productivity.
+- 2. Measure inputs as well as outputs.
+Identify areas for improvement and accurately assess how your actions impact employee productivity.

-3. Focus on data that is accurately and frequently measured instead of relying solely on self-reporting and manager feedback.
+- 3. Focus on data measured accurately and frequently instead of relying solely on self-reporting and manager feedback.